 - Yes – Error on the high side as it is good to always make sure you can improve your bottom line, not break even.

-- Blank Mouse Pad = $1.75 (Do not forget to add the inbound freight into this figure as that can drastically change the cost of the blank.
+- Blank Face Mask = $3.20 (Do not forget to add the inbound freight into this figure as that can drastically change the cost of the blank.
 Buy enough quantity to gain price breaks, but not so much that you would not be able to sell that inventory in the course of 6-12 months.
 There are costs to carry inventory for extended periods of time.)

-- Packaging = $.30 (Even if you are going to hand deliver your finished product to the customer, a legitimate business is going to put the finished goods in some sort of a package.
+- Packaging = $.20 (Even if you are going to hand-deliver your finished product to the customer, a legitimate business is going to put the finished goods in some sort of a package.
 In this case, a poly mailer bag works great; just remember with breakable items, the cost can be much higher.)

-- Additional Labor = $.75 (Many small businesses, totally miss on this critical factor, making growing in business near impossible.
-Just like pressing labor, consider the cost of an employee to take the order, prep and print the job, as well as the time to package and handle the job before delivery.)
+- Additional Labor = $.50 (Many small businesses, totally miss on this critical factor, making growing in business near impossible.
+Just like pressing labor, consider the cost of an employee to take the order, prep and print the job, and the time to package and handle the job before delivery.)

-- We now need to use that cost to them price out our products to help us reach our profit goals and to also cover your overhead costs like rent, electricity and the cell phone.
+- We now need to use that cost to price out our products to help us reach our profit goals and to also cover your overhead costs like rent, electricity, and the cell phone.

 - 2 pricing methods.
 Cost Plus and Market Value.
-Don’t believe cost plus is the way to go, so won’t cover it.
+I don’t believe cost-plus is the way to go, so won’t cover it.

 Terry: So explain to the listeners how market value pricing works.